gridly-spreadsheet-CMS/gridly-unity-plugin/README.md

   download the GridlyPlugin.unitypackage file and drag it into the project tab in Unity

 # How to find the document
-  you can find te document in Gridly/doc or this link: https://docs.google.com/document/d/1aoUgzhqS1pTJHyTO2WBIrNB5pckqqPLSdJtWHUeBpYo/edit?fbclid=IwAR01L6Phs8an71qw0-gu17p4mr5Z0Y5l73O7Cy9X6h_twOGWNAxMCEVOXpk
+  you can find the document in Gridly/doc
+  ​
+  or this link: https://docs.google.com/document/d/1aoUgzhqS1pTJHyTO2WBIrNB5pckqqPLSdJtWHUeBpYo/edit?fbclid=IwAR01L6Phs8an71qw0-gu17p4mr5Z0Y5l73O7Cy9X6h_twOGWNAxMCEVOXpk

+​
+​
+​
 # 1. What this plugin can do
 ​
 This Plugin can help you get data from Gridly to Unity and turn it into local data, using the path you can get information based on the target language.